twaslowski/grammr/README.md

 You can run unit tests with `./scripts/unit-test.sh` and integration tests with `./scripts/integration-test.sh`.
 Alternatively, run both with `./scripts/qa.sh`.
 This will also ensure the most accurate test coverage report is generated, which you can access at `target/site/jacoco/index.html`.

-## Roadmap

-Beyond the features mentioned above, I'm also looking to make the technology stack more robust.
-I believe that this application should _really_ be able to scale to complexity, so I'm investing a lot of time and energy into keeping the architecture as clean as possible.

-Features and improvements will include:

-- [ ] A proper CI/CD pipeline, including automated deployment (halfway there)
-- [ ] Building a frontend.
-Possibly web-app, possibly cross-platform apps.
-- [ ] Benchmarking against quality regression of prompts
-- [ ] A fully event-driven architecture, where the Telegram Bot runs as an entirely different service only passing messages to the rest of the application.
-The _core_ will simply be a server responding to events and HTTP requests.
-- [ ] Adding several more languages, which means creating additional sidecars for morphological analyis.
-This might mean moving to an event-driven architecture here as well.

-I'll likely experiment with RabbitMQ in the near future to implement a more robust decoupling of the components.

 ## Domain Language